KALVAKUNTLA KAVITHA vs. DIRECTORATE OF ENFORCEMENT

 …..as benefit of proviso to Section 45 is concerned, when it is the case of applicant herself that she is a well-educated and accomplished woman, who has remained Member of Parliament, Member of Legislative Council, etc., this Court is bound to keep in mind the observations of the Hon'ble Apex Court in case of Saumya Chaurasia (supra)….

 68. Thus, Smt.
-K. Kavitha cannot be equated to a vulnerable woman who may have been misused to commit an offence, which is the class of women for whom the proviso to Section 45 of PMLA has been incorporated, as held by the Hon'ble Apex Court in case of Saumya Chaurasia (supra).
+K. Kavitha cannot be equated to a vulnerable woman who may have been misused to commit an offence, which is the class of women for whom the proviso to Section 45 of PMLA has been incorporated, as held by the Hon'ble Apex Court in the case of Saumya Chaurasia (supra).
 Accordingly, this Court is of the considered opinion that Smt.
 K. Kavitha is not entitled to the benefit of proviso to Section 45 of PMLA.”.

-This court held that learned single judge wrongly applied Saumya Chaurasia v.
-Directorate of Enforcement (2024) 6 SCC 401 wherein court observed that category of persons added in section 45 (1) proviso should be dealt more sympathetically reason being such persons are likely to be more vulnerable and may sometimes be misused for committing such crimes.
+This court held that the learned single judge wrongly applied Saumya Chaurasia v.
+Directorate of Enforcement (2024) 6 SCC 401 wherein the court observed that the category of persons added in section 45 (1) proviso should be dealt more sympathetically reason being such persons are likely to be more vulnerable and may sometimes be misused for committing such crimes.

 Decision: